Irvine Arditti violin

 The Arditti Quartet’s extensive discography now features well over 180 CDs.
 42 discs have so far been released as part of the ensemble’s continuing series on the French label Naïve Montaigne alone.
 The series presents numerous contemporary composer features as well as the first digital recordings of the complete Second Viennese School’s string quartet music.
 Renowned for recording many composers’ works in their presence, the quartet recorded the complete quartets of Luciano Berio shortly before his death.
 Legendary episodes in recent music history have also been immortalised on CD such as the ensemble’s recording of Stockhausen’s spectacular Helicopter Quartet.

 Over the past 40 years, the ensemble has received many prizes for its work.
-It has won the Deutscher Schallplatten Preis several times and the Gramophone Award for the best recording of contemporary music in 1999 (Elliott Carter) and 2002 (Harrison Birtwistle).
+It has won the Deutscher Schallplatten Preis several times and the Gramophone Award for the best recording of contemporary music in 1999 (Elliott Carter), 2002 (Harrison Birtwistle) and 2018 (Pascal Dusapin).
 The prestigious Ernst von Siemens Music Prize was awarded to them in 1999 for lifetime achievement in music, setting the quartet on a par with other winners such as Berio, Britten, Carter, Ferneyhough, Lachenmann, Ligeti and Rihm.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.